dmitry-semenov/ecoflow_exporter/README.md

 Optional:

+`CLIENT_ID` - If provided, we'll use a static client ID for the MQTT connection.
+Note that only 10 unique client IDs are allowed per day.
+If you frequently encounter "Not authorized" errors, try recreating your access key and secret and set a static client ID.

 `DEVICE_NAME` - If given, this name will be exported as `device` label instead of the device serial number

 `EXPORTER_PORT` - (default: `9090`)